OmgRod/docs/handbook/vol1/chap1_8.md

 Now, it is very important to know that the `init` function has to be a bool function.
 Also, you may be asking: *Why does it say `public:` above the `init` function?* Here's why:

-- `Public` means that the functions under them can be accessed by other files.
+- `public` means that the functions under them can be accessed by other files.
-- `Private` means that the functions under them can only be accessed by other functions in the file itself.
+- `private` means that the functions under them can only be accessed by other functions in the file itself.

 ## Step 2: Making them accessible